vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 ```
 $ . ./envvars.sh
 ```
-Now these variables are available to the shell, which vital for certian `app/console` commands.
-You'll want to run this script each time you restart your shell and are working on this project.
+Now these variables are available in the shell, which will be crucial for many `app/console` commands.
+You'll want to run envvars.sh once per shell session when working on this project.

 ### Now run the install scripts